abpframework/abp/docs/en/Community-Articles/2024-10-11-NET-Aspire-vs-ABP-Studio/POST.md

 ## A Brief Comparison

-Before deep diving details, I want to show a **table of features** to compare ABP Studio and .NET aspire side by side:
+Before deep diving details, I want to show a **table of features** to compare ABP Studio and .NET Aspire side by side:

 ![abp-studio-vs-net-aspire-comparison-table](abp-studio-vs-dotnet-aspire-comparison-table.png)